| CloserLook > Romans > Romans 2:17 to 3:20 |

 But

-what about the second question in V22 " ---dost thou commit sacrilege?"
+what about the second question in V 22 " ---dost thou commit sacrilege?"

-profaning anything sacred.
+anything sacred.

 Surely the scribes and Pharisees wouldn't do that!

-After all, they were almost fanatical in that area, to the point
+After all, they were almost fanatical in that area, to the point of

-of making up a lot of their own rules.
+making up a lot of their own rules.

-Nevertheless, they where committing sacrilege.
+Nevertheless, they were committing sacrilege.

-And Jesus gives us a good example of that, in Mark.7:6-9, "--- Well hath Esaias prophesied of you
+And Jesus gives us a good example of that in Mark 7:6-9, "--- Well hath Esaias prophesied of you

-hypocrites, as it is written, This people honoureth me with their lips, but their heart is far from
+hypocrites, as it is written, This people honoureth me with their lips, but their heart is far from me.
+Yes, they

 were committing sacrilege of the highest order.